sgorgun/matrix-linear-combination-task-python/README.md

-# Matrices.
-Linear combination
+# Linear combination

 ## Purpose

-The coding exercise is designed to test knowledge of the following concepts:
-* Linear combination of vectors
+Linear combination of vectors is used in many applications.
+This programming task will give you some practice using linear combination.

 ## Overview

-The coding exercise covers the following practical problem:
-* Computing a linear combination of columns for a given matrix
+Write a function that produces the linear combination for a matrix of the size
+$(m,n)$ and with $n$ numbers.

 ## Coding exercises